malfredk/EurovisionOnMars/README.md

 Add application settings:
 * Name: CLOSE_RATING_TIME
-* Value: when you want the rating to close (Oslo time zone), for instance 2024-05-11T23:50:00
+* Value: when you want the rating to close on the format yyyy-MM-ddTHH:mm:ssZ (UTC time) or yyyy-MM-ddTHH:mm:sszzz (with timezone offset)

 In *Configuration* go to *General Settings* and set
 * Startup Command: dotnet EurovisionOnMars.Api.dll